jfelten/knowhow-server/README.md

 ####environment

 An environment is a collection of hosts that run knowhow-agents.
-Environments are referenced by workflow objects and used to coordinate
+Environments are referenced by workflow objects to coordinate across different hosts.

+####workflow

+A workflow is a directive of jobs or tasks that get run against an environment.